tensorflow/docs/site/en/api_docs/python/tf/test/TestCase.md

 )
 ```

-Assert that two numpy arrays, or or Tensors, do not have near values.
+Assert that two numpy arrays, or Tensors, do not have near values.

 #### Args:

 * <b>`a`</b>: the first value to compare.
 * <b>`b`</b>: the second value to compare.
 * <b>`**kwargs`</b>: additional keyword arguments to be passed to the underlying
   `assertAllClose` call.

 #### Raises:

 * <b>`AssertionError`</b>: If `a` and `b` are unexpectedly close at all elements.